 - Already had an an au pair?
-Think about getting a reference from that au pair and including it in your profile to show new au pairs that things work well in your family.
+Think about getting a reference from that au pair and uploading it in your profile to show new au pairs that things work well in your family.

-2) Take the initiative in the search process and engage with the au pairs who interest you
+3) Take the initiative and engage with the au pairs who interest you

 Don't wait for au pairs to contact you.
-Send messages to au pairs who appear in your EasyFind search manager and let them know that you are interested.
+Contact them.
+Send messages to au pairs who appear in your EasyFind and let them know that you are interested.
 Although it is a mutual searching process, many au pairs see the host family as the party who will take the lead role.
 Make the most of this.
 The more active and personal you are in the search process with au pair candidates, the more choices you will have.
 The more choices you have, the more likely you are to find a candidate that you really like.

 Do you really know what you want to have from your au pair?
 It takes some time and concentrated thought to really get clear about this.
 Talk about these questions in the family.
 Write down what your expectations will mean in terms of your au pair's regular duties.
 This list of duties is important to use in interviewing au pairs.
 It also can form the basis of the contract you will make with the au pair that you finally choose and invite to join your family.
-(Every au pair stay should be regulated by an au pair contract.)
+Every au pair stay should be regulated by an au pair contract.
 As a Premium Member at AuPairWorld, you also get a free Family Handbook for managing your communication with your au pair and integrating a new au pair into your family routines.